-A community that embraces neurodiversity and celebrates differences is a better place for all its members—autistic and neurotypical.
+A community that embraces neurodiversity and celebrates differences is a better place for all its members—neurodivergent and neurotypical.

-- Social-emotional and relational development are essential to cognitive growth, and must be integrated with the academic process.
+Social-emotional and relational development are essential to cognitive growth and must be integrated into the academic learning process.